 - Material:Pine wood, polyester and fabric

-- Descriptive technique:A work comprising a set of three figures which can be arranged differently in the space
+- Descriptive technique:A work made up of a series of three figures that can be freely adapted to the space in different positions

 - Dimensions:Part 01: 225 x 200 x 112 cm / Part 02: 220 x 175 x 122 cm / Part 03: 221 x 145 x 115 cm